Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: A differentially private Greedy Learning Algorithm for Rule Lists

-\textbf{Rule's prediction.} In Algorithm~\ref{alg:smooth-dp}, it is necessary to make the choice of the prediction for each rule differentially-private.
-Indeed, in the non-DP setup, the prediction is computed as the majority class among the examples caught by the rule.
+\textbf{DP computation of the rules' predictions (Line~\ref{line:prediction}).} In Algorithm~\ref{alg:smooth-dp}, it is necessary to determine the prediction for each rule in a differentially private manner.
+Indeed, in the non-DP setup, the prediction is computed as the majority class among the samples caught by the rule.
 However, such a deterministic selection of the best prediction is not compatible with DP.
 For instance, consider two neighbouring datasets $\dataset$ and $\dataset'$.
 Let $\arule$ be a rule picked from the rule list built on $\dataset$.
 If $\dataset'$ is $\dataset$ deprived from one element that would flip the outcome of $\arule$, the probability of observing this outcome in the built rule list is also flipped from $1$ to $0$ breaking any DP guarantee.
 Thus, the rules' predictions have to be determined using DP-protected counts.
 In our implementation (Algorithm~\ref{alg:predDP}), we use the Laplace mechanism based on the global sensitivity to compute the counts for each rule that are later used to determine the rule's prediction.

-\textbf{Confidence threshold for minimum support.} One of the remaining issue with the proposed smooth sensitivity framework is the minimum support requirement may jeopardize the DP guarantees.
-For instance, consider $\dataset$ a dataset and a fixed $\minsupp$ and let $\arule$ a rule.
-Suppose that after applying rule $\arule$, the number of points remaining for classification $\nleft{r}$ is exactly equal to $\minsupp$.
-Let also $\dataset'$ be a dataset neighbouring $\dataset$ that misses one of the samples not caught by $\arule$ in $\dataset$.
-Then, the support of $\dataset'$ after applying rule $r$ is strictly smaller than $\minsupp$ so any rule will necessarily be discarded because it is a stopping condition.
-Again, this breaks any DP guarantees, as the resulting model may change significantly due to the absence of a single example in the dataset.
+Thus, Algorithm~\ref{alg:predDP} provides pure DP guarantees.
+Note that since counting queries have sensitivity $1$ while their output takes values in $[0,\nsamples]$, this is a reasonably low value and the mechanisms based on global sensitivity usually yield good utility in this setting.